chombo-discharge/chombo-discharge/doc/sphinx/source/Driver.rst

 1. Ask ``cell_tagger`` to generate tags for grid refinement and coarsening.
 2. The ``time_stepper`` class stores data that is subject to regrids.
-   This data various between the type of solvers.
+   How this happens depends on the solver that is run.
    For grid-based solvers, e.g. CDR solvers, the scalar :math:`\phi` is copied into a scratch space.
-   The reason for this backup is that :math:`\phi` will be allocated on the *new* AMR grids, but we must still have access to the previously defined data in order to interpolate to the new grids.
+   The reason for this backup is that during the regrid :math:`\phi` will be allocated on the *new* AMR grids, but we must still have access to the previously defined data in order to interpolate to the new grids.
 3. If necessary, ``time_stepper`` can deallocate unecessary storage.
    Implementing a deallocation function for ``time_stepper``-derived classes is not a requirement, but can in certain cases be useful, for example when using the Berger-Rigoutsous algorithm at large scale.
 4. The ``amr_mesh`` class generates the new grids and defines new AMR operators.